How Not To Write Female Characters

 Rather than giving an example of what not to do in this case, I’ll give you an example of an empowering, realistic female friendship, though admittedly it starts off on shaky ground.
 In Legally Blonde, Elle Woods and Vivian Kensington are initially enemies when Elle finds out that Vivian is dating her ex-boyfriend, Warner.
 However, in the course of working together and getting to know one another, the two women realize they have much more in common than not.

 By the end of the movie, Vivian has broken up with Warner, and she and Elle are best friends — because a good friendship can, and should, be just as important to a woman (if not more so) than a relationship with a man.
-This is the critical thing to remember.
+This is a critical thing to remember when it comes to men writing women.
 Unless she’s genuinely a bad friend (and to be fair, some female characters might be), she’s not going to choose a guy over everything else.

 5. Not getting a female beta reader